NewAntik/Trade-Data-Task/README.md

 Hello!
 In my solution I implemented all steps.
+If I had more time, I’d investigate how to implement a reactive approach using best practices.

 So for using this application follow these steps:

 1. Open project folder and run "mvn clean compile package"
 2. Go to docker folder.
 3. Run docker compose using this command "docker-compose up -d"